Philip-Nicolas/dotmatrix-project/README.md

 ## Current Step
-One shift register, 4 rows & 4 columns of the display wired up
+One shift register, 4 rows & 4 columns of the display wired up.
+Quickly alternating pattern that cannot be drawn in just one `shiftOut`.
+Use a potentiometer to vary the 'refresh rate'.